MSN Degree Admissions

 Required MSN Orientation

-All new MSN students must attend a mandatory orientation on campus May 6 and 7, 2013.
+All new MSN students must attend a mandatory virtual orientation in May.

 - Undergraduate statistics course

-- Computer literacy (including the ability to send and download attachments) or completed courses in word processing, spreadsheet, database management and presentation graphics
+- Word processing, spreadsheet, database management and presentation graphics

 Transfer Credits (Advanced Standing) Requests